wp-plugins/custom-content-shortcode/readme.txt

 <br />
 From a single field to entire pages, Custom Content Shortcode is a set of commands to display content where you need.

-The **[content]** shortcode displays any of the following: posts, pages, custom post types, custom fields, files, images, attachments, menus, or widget areas.
+The **[content]** shortcode displays any of the following: *posts, pages, custom post types, custom fields, files, images, attachments, menus, or widget areas*.

 The **[loop]** shortcode performs query loops.
 It can display, for example, available products in a category, or excerpts from the 5 most recent posts.
+You can query and sort the result by parameters such as: *date, category, tags, taxonomy, and custom field values*.

-There is an overview of the available shortcodes and parameters, under *Settings -> Custom Content*.
-Please visit the documentation page for a full description: [Custom Content Shortcode](http://eliotakira.com/wordpress/custom-content-shortcode/)
+There is a reference of available shortcodes and parameters, under *Settings -> Custom Content* in the admin panel.

 = Included =
 <br />
-You'll find useful related features:
+You'll find many useful features:

-* Add a simple **gallery field** to any post type
+* Simple **gallery field** for any post type
-* Use **relative URLs** for links and images
+* **Relative URLs** for links and images
-* Display a **comments** list, input form or comment count
+* **Comments** list, input form or comment count
-* Display content based on **user status**: admin, non-admin, logged in/out, or user name
-* Display user name, ID, **login/logout links** with user redirect
+* User name, ID, **login/logout links** with redirect
+* Display content for **admin, specific user, login status**
-* Include **HTML/CSS/JavaScript**: stylesheets, jQuery libraries, Google Fonts, etc.
+* Include **HTML/PHP/CSS/JavaScript** files: stylesheets, jQuery libraries, Google Fonts, etc.

-It plays well with others:
+* Display content according to device type: **Mobile Detect**

+With other libraries:

 * Display [Bootstrap v3](http://getbootstrap.com/) **carousel**, **navbar menu**, **pills**, **stacked**
-* Display content based on **device type** using [WP Mobile Detect](http://wordpress.org/plugins/wp-mobile-detect/)
 * Display [Advanced Custom Fields](http://wordpress.org/plugins/advanced-custom-fields/) - **image**, **gallery**, **repeater**, **flexible content**
 * Include [Live Edit](http://wordpress.org/plugins/live-edit/) with a shortcode - **front-end editing** of content and fields